 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
-The Company's accounts payable are all current and due within 90 days of the balance sheet date.
-At November 30, 2019, the Company had working capital of \$596,374 which will provide sufficient capital to meet its short-term financial obligations.
+The Company's trade and other payables are all current and due within 90 days of the statement of financial position date.
+At November 30, 2020, the Company had a working capital surplus of \$3,194,186 which will provide sufficient capital to meet its short-term financial obligations.